networknext/next/docs/network_next_terraform_provider.md

 next commit
 ```

-This downloads the Postgres database contents into database.bin and then commits that database binary to your Network Next runtime.
-This way the backend runtime has no dependency on Postgres directly and can continue to work even if Postgres is down.

-You can see examples of the Network Next Terraform provider in use in the following files:
+You can see examples of the Network Next Terraform provider in action in the following files:

 * `~/next/terraform/dev/relays/main.tf`
 * `~/next/terraform/prod/relays/main.tf`